KholoudTalaat91/angularMatTable/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+You will find an attached demo of 3 Levels hierarchical Table with expandable rows:
+  1. Orders
+    a.
+Packages
+      i.
+Products

+## Features:

+1. Filtering: text input on change event update table data and shows only the matched data.
+2. Adding and removing data: using an array-based datasource to push and remove rows of data.
+3. Expandable rows: to show orders, orders of packages, and packages of products.
+4.	dynamically template Table with columns defined using ngFor instead of statically written in the template.
+5. Sorting: sorting on table header ascending and descending.
+6. Pagination: add table pagination that defines a number of shown rows with no need to hit sever every time and support last and first not only next and previous.
+7. Re-orderable columns: drag and drop on table header to reorder table columns
+8. Event handlers and properties: Binding event handlers and properties to the table rows such as add classes on click and add row on click.
+9. Selection: Adding a checkbox on columns headers to toggle between Select All and Deselect All and a checkbox on each row to select certain orders, packages, and products.
+10. Sticky header: table header are always in the view port on scroll.

+## Usage:

+•	Download the attached file.
+•	In demo, folder Run npm install
+•	Run ng serve –open